zoneman96/coffee_ordering_app/README.md

 ### Usage

-Feel free to create your own account, and make your own orders.
-Dont worry, Stripe is in test mode so no money will be taken from your credit card account.
-You can also use the dummy card number provided by Stripe for purchases: *4242424242424242*.
+Feel free to create your own account, and make some coffee orders.
+Dont worry, Stripe is in test mode so no money will be taken from your credit card account. :) If you would like, can also use the dummy card number provided by Stripe for purchases: *4242424242424242*.
 Once completeing an order, you order history will be shown on your User Profile page.

 ##### Administrator login:
 -  Email: admin@admin.com